ogulewefortune/CampusKey/RENDER_DEPLOYMENT.md

 ### Build Failures
 - Check that all dependencies in `requirements.txt` are valid
 - Ensure Python version in `runtime.txt` matches Render's supported versions

+### Slow Loading / Cold Starts (Free Tier)

+**Issue**: Service takes 10-30 seconds to respond on first request after inactivity

+**What's happening**: Render's free tier services automatically sleep after ~15 minutes of inactivity to save resources.
+When you visit the site, it needs to "wake up" which takes time.

+**Solutions**:

+1. **Use a Keep-Alive Service** (Free):
+   - Use a free service like [UptimeRobot](https://uptimerobot.com/) or [cron-job.org](https://cron-job.org/)
+   - Set it to ping your Render URL every 10-14 minutes
+   - This keeps your service awake and prevents cold starts
+   - Example: `https://campuskey.onrender.com/` (ping the root URL)

+2. **Upgrade to Paid Tier** ($7/month):
+   - Paid services stay awake 24/7
+   - No cold starts, instant response
+   - Better for production use

+3. **Optimize Startup Time** (Already done):
+   - Database initialization is now lazy (only runs on first request)
+   - This reduces cold start time from ~30s to ~10-15s

+4. **Accept the Delay**:
+   - Free tier is free for a reason
+   - First request after sleep takes 10-30 seconds
+   - Subsequent requests are fast until service sleeps again

 ## Security Checklist
 - [ ] Set a strong `SECRET_KEY` (don't use default)